Adventures for Men: One to One Parent Teen Adventures

 Adventures for Men voyages will depart from and arrive back at Oban on the West Coast of Scotland.
 You will need to make your own way there although help can be given on routes and journey times.

-Voyages last five nights, with accommodation on the boat included and one night camping out, weather permitting.
+Voyages last seven nights, with accommodation on the boat included and one night camping out, weather permitting.
 Food and all specialist equipment is provided.

 Sons should be between their 12th and 18th birthdays, while no dad is too young or too old!
-The Adventures For Men website has a good section on FAQ’s if you need further info.
+The Wild Journey (Adventures For Men) website has a good section on FAQ’s if you need further info.

 Disclosure note: This post is brought to you in collaboration with and thanks to support from Adventures for Men who provided interview and images to allow us to bring you this story.
 The editorial remains, as ever, entirely our own.